Music software has failed you and here is why

 .

-While DAWs became industry standard for recording pros, musicians took a particular interest in them because it allowed a more complete version of their musical ideas to be created without the added hassle of going to a recording studio, along with the additional bill that came with it.
+While DAWs became industry standard for recording pros, musicians also took a particular interest in them.
+It allowed a more complete version of their musical ideas to be created.
+There was no added hassle of going to a recording studio, along with the additional bill that came with it.

 Since recording became possible, and long before DAWs were used, engineers have been focused on capturing music with the best and highest possible quality.
 With the barrier to entry on recording gear significantly lowered, musicians with DAW in hand were approaching these same tools with a new focus; creating music.
 A small shift with significant effects.